At a Glance

 The predicted salary is between 31164 - 32272 £ per year.

-The Civil Nuclear Constabulary (CNC) is an armed police service dedicated to the nuclear industry.
-Our vision is to berecognised nationally and internationally as the United Kingdom’s leading organisation for the provision of protective policing for the civil nuclear industry and other critical national infrastructure.
-Given the critical nature of our work, it’s vital that we recruit skilled and committed professionals to our team.
+Join Civil Nuclear Constabulary, an armed police service dedicated to protecting the nuclear industry.
+Our vision is to be recognised nationally and internationally as the United Kingdom’s leading organisation for the provision of protective policing for the civil nuclear industry and other critical national infrastructure.

-We understand that for local candidates applying to join Dounreay, attending a training course outside the area may not always be practical.
-To support this, the CNC is committed to offering at least one local course each year, held exclusively in Caithness —except for the first week, which takes place in Oxfordshire.
+We understand that for local candidates the distance to training can be a barrier.
+CNC offers at least one local course each year, held exclusively in Caithness (except for the first week, which takes place in Oxfordshire).
+Our recruitment team will discuss your preference for a local course and will note this in your application.

-After your 2-year probationary period, you’ll be eligible to apply for a role in one of our specialist areas to enhance your policing skills further, such as Dog Handler, Special Branch, Firearms Instructor or Strategic Escort Group Officer.
+After a 2‑year probationary period you become eligible to apply for specialist roles such as Dog Handler, Special Branch, Firearms Instructor or Strategic Escort Group Officer.

-Applicants must be 18 years old and have a full manual driving licence.
+Applicants must be 18 years old and hold a full manual driving licence.

-- Generous pension scheme, compromised of an 8.2% personal contribution and a 20.7% employer contribution.
-On our starting salary, this is approx. £750.53 per month!
+- Generous pension scheme – 8.2% personal contribution and 20.7% employer contribution (on the starting salary this is approximately £750.53 per month).

 - Free parking at all sites.

-- Enhanced family friendly and wellbeing policies, which include but are not limited to providing paid parental and adoption leave, as well as shared parental leave.
+- Enhanced family‑friendly and wellbeing policies, including paid parental and adoption leave, and shared parental leave.

-- Officers and staff also have the opportunity to join the national Blue Light Card scheme which offers discounts on a variety of products and services to those working in the emergency services, NHS, and Armed Forces.
+- Opportunity to join the national Blue Light Card scheme, offering discounts on a variety of products and services for emergency services, NHS and Armed Forces personnel.

 Equality, Diversity and Inclusion are central to the values of our organisation.
-At the CNC, we value and embrace the unique experiences, identities and abilities that each of us bring to our roles.
-We strive to empower everyone to bring their authentic self openly and safely to work.
+At the CNC we value and embrace the unique experiences, identities and abilities that each of us bring to our roles, and we strive to empower everyone to bring their authentic selves openly and safely to work.

-If your application is successful, you will be required to be vetted to national standards according to our requirements.
-If you\’d like to understand more about this process, please review the video links below which provide an overview of the vetting process:
+If your application is successful you will be required to undergo a vetting process to national standards.
+For more information, please review the following video links, which provide an overview of the vetting process:

-If you have any questions, please feel free to get in touch with us atjobs@cnc.police.uk
+If you have any questions, please feel free to get in touch with us at jobs@cnc.police.uk.

 #J-18808-Ljbffr